 I have been blessed with terrific experience and training and I am happy to offer my thoughts and ideas for how to improve service delivery to any organization or individual who thinks it might be helpful.
 I have supervised or trained some of the best clinicians (in my opinion) in the Puget Sound and in southeastern Arizona.
-Although I am not yet a certified supervisor for the Washington Mental Health Counselors Association (a detail I hope to rectify by the end of 2007), I am still happy to engage with groups, agencies or individuals in whatever way desired.
-Just write me or call me and we’ll create a package that will work for you.
+I am a certified supervisor for pre-licensing mental health professionals and am available for individual or small group supervision.